*This page was last updated on 26 May 2020

-The Multi-cultural family base offices have close but the staff team is working from home where possible, however, and if you contact us on 0131 467 7052 during office hours (Monday to Friday 9.30 am to 5.00 pm), your call will be diverted to a duty worker.
-Please leave a message if your call is out of these working hours.
+The Multi-cultural family base offices have close but the staff team is working from home where possible, however, and if you contact the office, your call will be diverted to a duty worker.
+Please leave a message if your call is out of these working hours shown below.

 For more updates, go to:

 Monday – Friday, 9.30 am – 5.00 pm

 One-to-one support is available by phone, text messages, WhatsApp, skype- group support via social media (Whatsapp, Zoom, Facetime).

 The team have been making educational videos which will be posted in group chats.

 For people already using this service, a team member will be contacting people directly with updates regarding how we will continue their individual support.